 I am currently a Software Engineer at Google.
-Before that, I received my Master degree of Computer Science student at Yale and my bachelor degree at Zhejiang University (ZJU).
+Before that, I received my Master degree of Computer Science at Yale and my bachelor degree at Zhejiang University (ZJU).

 Click here to see my stories at ZJU.

 Fascinated by the charming scenery of Hangzhou and the good reputation of Zhejiang University, I entered ZJU in the Fall of 2011.
 Students in ZJU do not need to bother with choosing their majors in the first year.
-Therefore, I have more time to take courses offered by various departments and choose the major I really like.
+Therefore, I have more time to take courses offered by various departments and choose the major I love.